antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 ---------

 Using a heatmap as we have just generated can be very helpful in determining how a list of genes is behaving within a dataset.
 However, it is not very scalable and requires detailed manual inspection to interpret.
 Condensing the information from all genes in a single value, opens some new possibilities.
 Within R2, we define a gene signature as the average value of what you see in the columns for every sample (effectively the average of all zscores, within every single gene set).
-These are automatically calculated in heatmaps, and are represented in the bottom of the pictures.
+These are automatically calculated during heatmap analyses, and are represented in the bottom of the pictures.
 We can store these signature scores as tracks in R2, and subsequently use them in R2 as if they are a gene (a meta-gene).
 Within the current dataset, the scores for MES and ADRN are already provided as separate tracks.
 Under normal conditions, you would store the signatures as tracks in your personal account.

 -  Go back to the main page.
 We will now look at the samples in this dataset as signature scores.
 To do this, we select 'relate 2 tracks' and press next.
 - As track for X, we select s_mesadr_adrn, and as track for Y, s_mesardn_mes.
 Click Submit.